 Rudolph has something for everyone.
 I always found the story compelling, even gripping.
 There's the family drama between Rudolph and his good ole boy Dad, Donner.
 There's the beautiful romance between Rudolph and the gorgeous Clarice.
-For adventure, you can't beat Bumble, the abominable snowman monster, and for comic relief, we have the irrepressible Yukon Cornelius.
+For a cliff hanger (literally), you can't beat Bumble, the abominable snowman monster, and for comic relief, we have the irrepressible Yukon Cornelius.
 But at its core, Rudolph is a buddy piece, with Hermey the dentist and Rudolph off on a winter road trip and excellent adventure.

 The most recognizable voice in this Christmas charmer is Burl Ives, who sings and narrates as Sam the Snowman.
 His "Holly Jolly Christmas" is at least as much of a holiday classic as Rudolph is.

 Well it's Christmas Eve folks, and I'd like to wish all our loyal readers around the world a peaceful and happy holiday.
 I'm off to watch Rudolph again, as I always manage to miss it when it airs, but thankfully now have the DVD.

 Best Comedy Actress: Tiny Fey